 Webflow offers multiple content types without any need for a plugin.
 Users can utilize Webflow’s CMS in order to manually define the precise type of custom content they want on their website, whether it’s testimonials, projects, a team member section, etc.

 This liberty to customize any content in order to suit the needs of your organization is vital.
-Just like any successful organization learns to adapt their premises according to their needs’ evolution, web development platfrom offers you the exact kind of flexibility when you start using Webflow CMS to populate your site.
+Just like any successful organization learns to adapt their premises according to their needs’ evolution, a web development platform offers you the exact kind of flexibility when you start using Webflow CMS to populate your site.

 You can create content by picking any of the numerous CMS Collections available by clicking on the stack icon on the tab.
 The collection is the type of content any website owner would love to populate a web page with.